 The panel discussion was moderated by Mr. Tikaram Yatri, Editor-in-Chief at AP1TV.

 Here is the gist of the discussion;

 In his opening remarks Mr. Tikaram Yatri roused an ambience of delight through his first question; In the Nepali Labour market yearly five lakhs of manpower are being added.
-Prior to the covid-19 situation, daily 1500 Nepali manpower were engaged for foreign employment which is around 4.5 lakh manpower per month.
-Even today in the Nepali Labour market 70% capable of manpower is working in informal ways.
-On this point, after the pandemic, from which dimension the Ministry of Government of Nepal has viewed the labor, employment, skill, and training sector, and what are the necessary areas that seem to be reviewed?
+Prior to the covid-19 situation, daily 1500 Nepali manpower was engaged for foreign employment which is around 4.5 lakh manpower per month.
+Even today in the Nepali Labor market 70% capable of manpower are working in informal ways.
+At this point, after the pandemic, from which dimension the Ministry of Government of Nepal has viewed the labor, employment, skill, and training sector, and what are the necessary areas that seem to be reviewed?

 Mr. Suman Ghimire: In the Labour Market, skill-oriented training, educational portfolios play a vital role.
 I do not prefer to say it plays a crucial role because it is said that only education and training can feed the empty stomach but for me, education doesn’t need to be only gained from school and college.
 Thus, the post covid situation, which came all of sudden, brought a situation of global economic shock.
 In order to address such shock, developing countries like Nepal were not prepared for this.
 To involve the person in employment and also to continue the work of an already engaged person, the Government declared some new schemes last year.
 For example, we brought the scheme of additional loan facilities for small and middle-level enterprises that have already taken loans from banks.
 Every bank has to mandatorily provide soft loans to a minimum of five people who come with the business proposal.
 And still, every commercial bank has to finance such business proposals.